Sbai7/GridGen/README.md

 ![Alt text](pictures/example5_heads.jpg?raw=true "")

 ## Coming Features in next releases
 These are the features to be integrated into the next releases.
-These are already operational, it will take just the time to cleanup the code, make some nice examples and yeah!
+These are already operational, it will take just the time to clean-up the code, make some nice examples and yeah!

-- Snapy nodes feature
+- Snappy nodes feature
 - Control of coordinate line spacing by functions embedded in the partial differential operators of the generating system and by subsequent stretching transformation
-- Disapearing layers feature ('Couches biseautées' in French)
+- Disappearing layers feature ('Couches biseautées' in French)
 - Build grid slices from 2D scatter points by two-dimensional splines interpolation
 - Grid output in formats compatible with other groundwater modelling codes (i.e. USGS's SUTRA, ...)
 - Output as native VTK mesh format